arun-cherian/ADC_Bio_Signal_sensing/README.md

           1. Since the data is coming as 2 byte or 3 byte format and each byte has a two bit identifyed in beginning
           2. Matlab code has case statements for each of the identifier and uppends the data into a vaible each time a new data arrives
-          3. If the uppending happes 3 times it is identified as 16 bit data
+          3. If the uppending happes 3 times it is identified as 16 bit data Challenge :2  Data coming from the controller is so large that MATLAB is not able to process it live solutions
+          1. MATLAB buffers the data into an array or a file(file does not work since processing is even slower)
+          2. Have to try out optimizing the code or use some harware acceleration 3.